SarthakTechie/SarthakTechie/README.md

 ## 🌱 I’m currently perfecting...

-Html, Css, Js and python as a beginner.
+HTML, CSS, Javascript and Python as a beginner.

 ## ✍️ Hobbies and Interests...